devAhmedSixSixSix/MoviezLand-react/README.md

 3. See the Movie detils and some related movies
 4. see actor detils
 5. search for moviez
+6.infint scroll
-4. Bulid Movies libarary for the movies you wanna save it for later.
+7. Bulid Movies libarary for the movies you wanna save it for later.
-5. I do not have access to the Figma sketch so the design is not pixel perfect.
+8. I do not have access to the Figma sketch so the design is not pixel perfect.

 ## Built with
  * React